3.3 Assessment

 13.5 Test

-At the end of a period you finish the basic material with a test.
+At the end of a report period you finish the basic material with a test.
 You can see from your notes that most students will score well.
 Even before you have reviewed the test paper, you are sure that almost all students have mastered the basic material well (SMART/Timed).

 13.6 What should I do when I finish?